 Use this feature to monitor your team’s calls in real-time.
-This helps you see how they act on a discovery call and gives you the opportunity to save the deal if the rep needs help.
+This helps you see how they act on a discovery call and allows you to save the deal if the rep needs help.

-Especially when coaching junior sales professionals, call coaching can give them an extra sense of security, knowing that their manager is there to jump in and help if they get stuck.
+Especially when coaching junior sales professionals, call coaching provides an extra sense of security, knowing their manager is there to jump in and help if they get stuck.

 You’ve read up on how a discovery call works.
-You’ve learned how to discover pain points, learn about the prospect’s priorities, and use your questions to demonstrate industry knowledge and build trust.
+You’ve learned how to discover pain points, uncover a prospect’s priorities, and use questions to demonstrate industry knowledge and build trust.

-There’s just one last step you need to take—put what you’ve learned into practice.
+There’s just one last step—put what you’ve learned into practice.

-Don’t turn this into something that’s set in stone.
+Don’t feel like this process is set in stone.
 Be willing to adapt to your prospects and your industry.
 Take the principles discussed here and apply them to your own process.